-The eighth County Clean Up will take place on Saturday, 13 April and a call has gone out to individuals and communities across the county to get involved in the annual litter collection effort.
+The 9th County Clean-up will take place this year from May 22nd to May 30th.
+A call will go out to individuals and communities across the county to get involved in the annual litter collection effort.

 This year let’s again work together to get even more individuals, families, schools, sports clubs and community groups out on the day to help clean up the county.
 We are so reliant on our reputation for a clean and litter-free environment in Kerry and through this effort, everyone can play a role in that regard,’ she said.

 Last year close on 5,500 volunteers took to the streets, the roads, the lane ways, the beauty spots and the estates all over the county on Saturday to ensure County Clean-Up Day was a huge hit and a remarkable job was done in every town, village and all roadways in between

 KWD Recycling will again provide clean-up packs to groups which register at www.countycleanup.com or or e-mail email@example.com and collection points will be designated around the county to ensure that all litter gathered is disposed of.

 Noel O’Reilly of KWD Recycling said: ‘KWD Recycling is delighted to support yet another County Clean Up for the eighth year in a row.
 This is a very important initiative – not only does it get our highways and byways looking great, it also gets communities together helping to raise awareness of the effects of littering, which in turn deters people from throwing rubbish on our roads in the first place.
 It’s a great testament to the people of Kerry and shows how proud we are of our county.’